Victoryismine52/mining-syndicate-platform/packages/code-explorer/README.md

 This document summarizes current feedback on the blank‑screen issue and outlines acceptance criteria for loading, syntax highlighting, and error handling.

+Documentation & Ops is part of the core team, responsible for maintaining project documentation and operational workflows.

 ## Blank‑screen bug

 Team members reported that selecting a file in the explorer occasionally renders a blank panel.
 No loading indicator or error message is shown, leaving users unsure if the file is empty, still loading, or if an error occurred.